rohanray/roray-dev-site/content/_index.md

 Techie by day!
 Techie by night!
 Techie at heart!

 This is my second blog on the internet; first one was on [geocities](https://en.wikipedia.org/wiki/GeoCities) in late 90s.
 Yes, I'm a grey bearded programmer.
+Know more [about me](/about).

 &amp; that’s me a decade back :D –&gt;

-I will be journaling my journey/learnings/projects in the Programming/Sotware world here.
+I will be journaling my journey/learnings/projects in the Programming/Software world here.
 Feel free to tag along...